sagemathinc/cocalc-doc/source/whiteboard.rst

 Search view works well with to-do lists.
 To find all not done items, put :code:`"[ ]"` (note the quotes) in the search box.
 To find all completed items, search for :code:`"[x]"`.

 You can put hashtags on notes, e.g. :code:`#foo` and search for those as well, or put :code:`-` (minus sign) in front to exclude matching items from search, e.g. :code:`-#foo`.
+You can search for regular expressions by enclosing them in slashes, for example ``/^# /``.

 If you don't see a menu choice for Search View in a current whiteboard, then refresh your browser, click the "split vertically" button (upper right), then click the dropdown that says "Whiteboard" and change it to "Search".